Manatuto Administrative Post

-Manatuto, officially Manatuto Administrative Post (Posto Administrativo de Manatuto, Postu administrativu Manatutu), is an administrative post (and was formerly a subdistrict) in Manatuto municipality, East Timor.
+Manatuto, officially Manatuto Administrative Post (Posto Administrativo de Manatuto, Postu administrativu Manatutu), is an administrative post (and was formerly a subdistrict) in Manatuto municipality, Timor-Leste.
 Its seat or administrative centre is the suco of Sau.

 The administrative post with 10,449 inhabitants (Census 2004) is divided in six Sucos: Ailili, Aiteas, Cribas, Iliheu, Ma'abat, and Sau.
 The local dialect is Galoli though Tetum is widely known.